Last updated on February 10, 2026

 Academy Manufactor

 Academy Manufactor increases the output of tokens from your other token generators.
-This adds a lot of value to any card that creates one of these three types of tokens, especially when Food tokens can be a lot easier to create than Treasure thanks to cards like Sam, Loyal Attendant or Samwise Gamgee.
+This adds a lot of value to any card that creates one of these three types of tokens, especially considering Food tokens can be a lot easier to create than Treasure thanks to cards like Sam, Loyal Attendant or Samwise Gamgee.

-#3.
+#4.
 Maskwood Nexus

 Maskwood Nexus